Vyral/dani-antelo/_posts/2020-04-23-woman-to-woman-interview-with-houston-icon-bertie-simmons.md

 **Here’s an outline of our discussion with timestamps so that you can skip around to the section(s) that interest you the most:**

-1:49 - Bertie’s childhood friendship with a black girl named Dorothy during the Jim Crow Era, witnessing the horrors of the Ku Klux Klan, and her calling to fight for social justice&nbsp;
+1:40 - Bertie’s childhood friendship with a black girl named Dorothy during the Jim Crow Era, witnessing the horrors of the Ku Klux Klan, and her calling to fight for social justice&nbsp;

-4:15 - Bertie’s life in Houston: A commitment to fighting inequality in minority neighborhoods, her experience working with Barbara Bush and Clyde Drexler, and leaving a legacy for her granddaughter Ashley&nbsp;
+3:55 - Bertie’s life in Houston: A commitment to fighting inequality in minority neighborhoods, her experience working with Barbara Bush and Clyde Drexler, and leaving a legacy for her granddaughter Ashley&nbsp;

-8:20 - Bertie’s secret to staying youthful and energetic: blueberries
+8:10 - Bertie’s secret to staying youthful and energetic: blueberries

-9:27 - Laurene Powell Jobs’ $10 million dollar donation&nbsp;
+8:58 - Laurene Powell Jobs’ $10 million dollar donation&nbsp;

 13:15 - Bertie addresses gang activity in her school and leads a humbling trip to Ground Zero&nbsp;

-20:01 - Why Bertie decided to write a memoir&nbsp;
+19:28 - Why Bertie decided to write a memoir&nbsp;

-22:20 - Bertie addresses her removal from principalship at Furr High School and her subsequent lawsuit&nbsp;
+21:27 - Bertie addresses her removal from principalship at Furr High School and her subsequent lawsuit&nbsp;

-28:20 - Bertie's message to us
+27:37 - Bertie’s message for us&nbsp;<br>&nbsp;

-{% include pullquote.html %}